SEPTEMBER 4 – TODAY’S READING FROM THE ONE YEAR BIBLE- ECCLESIASTES 7:1-9:18; 2 CORINTHIANS 7:8-16; PSALMS 48:1-14; PROVERBS 22:17-19

 DO YOU REMEMBER THE WISE MAN WHOM GOD APPOINTED TO BRING SALVATION THROUGH THE WISDOM OF THE CROSS?

-We see a shadow image of Christ in the last chapter.
+We also see a shadow image of Christ in the last chapter.
 But that will have to wait for tomorrow’s reading!

 A number of questions are put forth in today’s readings.
 These questions are answered in the New Testament.